JezzieCode/CoffeeQuiz/README.md

-I've tried to solve the project and submitted as far I\'92ve come.
-I reached out to student care and they didn\'92t get me extra days to solve the project.
+I've tried to solve the project and submitted as far I\'ve come.
+I reached out to student care and they didn't get me extra days to solve the project.
 I will keep on working and hopefully get the project completely ready soon\